目次

 Python also has another comparison operator similar to \”!=\”, called \”is not\”.
 However, they are used for different purposes.Differences in usage between \”!=\” and \”is not\”

-: Used for object comparison, verifying whether they reside at different memory locations.
+- is not: Used for object comparison, verifying whether they reside at different memory locations.

 Example: Value comparison vs. object comparison